keu/docs/software/third-party-ingress-controllers.md

 ---
-title: 'Use a Third-Party Ingress Controller'
+title: 'Use a third-party ingress controller'
-sidebar_label: 'Third-Party Ingress Controllers'
+sidebar_label: 'Third-Party ingress controllers'
 id: third-party-ingress-controllers
 description: Use a pre-existing ingress controller on Astronomer Software.
 ---